Welcome

 The method by which a contract’s operative clauses expressly state that another document (such as a schedule or annex) forms part of the agreement and binds the parties.

-This is typically achieved with a clause such as: "The schedules [and annexes] to this agreement form part of this agreement as if set out here."
-It is best practice to clearly label, attach, and refer to each schedule or annex by title and/or number, and ensure all referenced documents are present at signature.
+This is typically achieved with a clause such as: “The Schedules [and Annexes] to this Agreement form part of this Agreement as if set out in full.”
+Best practice is to clearly label and attach each schedule or annex by title and/or number, and ensure all referenced documents are present and complete at signature.
+If a document’s content may change, specify the change control mechanism and ensure the latest version is identified (e.g., by date, version number or unique identifier) to avoid disputes.

 Key Term: cross-reference